surlykke/Go-Generics-with-constraints/README.md

 generic declarations.
 In short form these are:

-* addable: _Underlying type is `string` or a number type_
+Many of those translate straight forward to constraints:

+* addable: _As `Addable` above_
-* integral: _??_
+* integral: _As `Integer` above_
-* numeric: _??_
+* numeric: _As `Arithmetic` above_
 * boolean: _Underlying type is `bool`_
 * comparable: _Underlying type is a comparable type_
 * ordered: _Underlying type is `string` or a non-complex number type_
-* callable: _See below_
-* composite:
+* composite: _Type is constrained to have a field or underlying type is a struct_
 * points to type U: _Underlying type is *U_
 * indexable with value type U:
 * sliceable with value type U:
 * map type with value type U:
 * has field or method F of type U:
 * chan of type U: _Underlying type is chan

+Others arguably demonstrate a weak point in generics with constraints:

+* callable:
 * convertible from U:
 * convertible to U:
 * assignable from U:
 * assignable to U:

-For most of these it is evident how to translate it to constraints.

 #### Callable

-for `callable` this proposal is not quite as powerful as Taylors.
-You _can_ constrain a type parameter to have a function type as it's underlying type:
+for `callable` can constrain a type parameter to have a function type as it's underlying type:

 ```Go